 To fuel the growing need for skilled workers, the Wilmington Chamber of Commerce's flagship initiative, Cape Fear Future, seeks to further develop the area's knowledge sector economy to promote economic development and ensure the future prosperity of the region.
 Cape Fear Future has three main focus areas: quality of life, entrepreneurship, and education/workforce development.

-We're not just partial because we're lucky enough to live here.
+We're not just partial to Wilmington because we're lucky enough to live here.
 In 2014, Wilmington was voted "America's Best Riverfront" by USA Today and was ranked #5 on Forbes list of America's Smartest Cities.
 In 2011, Outside Magazine named Wilmington "One of the Best Towns" and declared the area to be "The Next Big Thing."
 Bloomberg Business Week ranked Wilmington "The #7 Most Fun, Affordable City."
 Forbes rated the area one of the 15 best in the country for business and careers.
 And the accolades just keep coming… one of the 100 Best Arts Towns… Best Places to Launch a Business… Top 10 Recreation Cities.

 The Wilmington Chamber of Commerce works every day to strengthen the regional economy and enhance quality of life in the community by harnessing the collective vision and power of local business...so we can keep the accolades coming.